Mitchell, Oregon: Three catastrophic flash floods

 Since its founding, Mitchell has experienced three catastrophic flash floods along Bridge Creek, which runs through the center of the city.
 Flooding caused great damage to the city in 1884 and 1904.

 The third flood occurred on July 13, 1956, shortly after an intense thunderstorm in the hills to the south.
 Bridge Creek is usually less than 12 in deep during July, but minutes after the thunderstorm a 50 ft wall of water surged through Mitchell, destroying or heavily damaging 20 buildings in the city and several bridges over the creek.
 Eight people were killed including a family of four who were swept away and never recovered.

 An observer from the United States Geological Survey estimated that about 4 in of rain had fallen in about 50 minutes at the storm's center.
 Total damage from the flood, which also caused extensive damage to crops and roads in a nearby valley, was US$709,000.

-Oregon's first fossil
+Oregon's first dinosaur fossil

 In 2018, a geologist from the University of Oregon found a fossilized toe of a plant-eating dinosaur near Mitchell, where the Pacific Ocean coast lay 100 million years ago.
 This discovery has been billed as the first dinosaur fossil found in Oregon.

 A competing claim involves fossil fragments of a hadrosaur or duck-billed dinosaur found in the Otter Point Formation near the mouth of the Rogue River.